nsw42/piju-server/doc/deploy.md

     copytruncate
 }
 ```

+(Note that this also sets up log rotation for the touchscreen and webui piju
+components, on the assumption that you're going to install them.
+The
+`missingok` config line means that it's not a problem if you choose not to run
+these.)

 Installing logrotate automatically causes it to run daily.
 It shouldn't be
 necessary to perform any further configuration.